Wallace Beery: Paternity suit

+Ted Healy altercation

+In December 1937, comedic actor and Three Stooges founder Ted Healy was involved in a drunken altercation at Cafe Trocadero on the Sunset Strip.
+E. J. Fleming, in his 2005 book, The Fixers: Eddie Mannix, Howard Strickling and the MGM Publicity Machine, asserts that Healy was attacked by three men: future James Bond producer Albert "Cubby" Broccoli, local mob figure Pat DiCicco (who was Broccoli's cousin as well as the former husband of Thelma Todd and the future husband of Gloria Vanderbilt), and Wallace Beery.
+Fleming writes that this beating led to Healy's death a few days later.

+There is no documentation in contemporaneous news reports that either Beery or DiCicco was present.
+Broccoli admitted that he was indeed involved in a fistfight with Healy at the Trocadero.
+The official autopsy names Healy's cause of death as acute toxic nephritis secondary to acute and chronic alcoholism.

 Hobbies

-Beery owned and flew his own planes, one a Howard DGA-11.
+Beery owned and flew his own planes, including a Howard DGA-11.
 On April 15, 1933, he was commissioned a lieutenant commander in the United States Navy Reserve at NRAB Long Beach.
 One of his proudest achievements was catching the largest giant black sea bass in the world — 515 lb — off Santa Catalina Island in 1916, a record that stood for 35 years.

-Activism against National Park Lands
+Politics and activism

-A noteworthy episode in Beery's life is chronicled in the fifth episode of Ken Burns' documentary The National Parks: America's Best Idea: In 1943, President Franklin D. Roosevelt signed an executive order creating Jackson Hole National Monument to protect the land adjoining the Grand Tetons in Wyoming.
+In 1943, President Franklin D. Roosevelt signed an executive order creating Jackson Hole National Monument to protect the land adjoining the Grand Tetons in Wyoming.
 Local ranchers, outraged at the loss of grazing lands, compared FDR's action to Hitler's taking of Austria.
 Led by an aging Beery, they protested by herding 500 cattle across the monument lands without a permit.